itsnehagarg/AWSProjects/EC2/InstallDockeronEC2.md

-### 👩‍💻Step 5: To verify that Docker is installed correctly, run the following command to check the version:
+### ✌️Step 5: To verify that Docker is installed correctly, run the following command to check the version:

 ```sh
 docker --version